-Historic Sites & Attractions To Visit Near Peebles
+Things to Do in Peebles: Historic Sites & Attractions To Visit in 2026

 Neidpath is steeped in history.
 The early castle was originally founded by Sir Gilbert Fraser around 1190, and was burnt to the ground by the English around 1310.
 Sir William Hay built the present castle in the late 14th century.